-- 1 Press (System). - 2 Press A Input Settings or B Input Settings depending on the channel which you want to apply offsets to. - 3 Press Offset.
+- 1 Press System . - 2 Press Input Settings. - 3 Press Offset.
 The power meter displays the offset value in a pop-up window.
-Modify this offset (see below) as desired. - Use 🕞 or 😌 to modify the digit on which the cursor is currently positioned. - Use (a) or (b) to move to other digits. - 4 To confirm your choice, press dB. - 5 Offset Off On is automatically set to "On" when a value is entered using Offset.
+Modify this offset (see below) as desired. - Use 🗘 or 🐯 to modify the digit on which the cursor is currently positioned. - Use $\bigcirc$ or $\bigcirc$ to move to other digits. - 4 To confirm your choice, press dB. - 5 Offset Off On is automatically set to "On" when a value is entered using Offset.

-Channel offsets can be disabled and re-enabled simply by pressing Offset Off On .
+Channel offsets can be disabled and re-enabled simply by pressing Offset Off On.